electerious/Rosid/docs/Get started.md

 ```

 - `name` is just a help for you.
 Rosid logs the activity of the handler with the name you've chosen.
-- `path` uses the same patterns the shell uses.
-It matches all files with a `css`, `scss` or `sass` extension.
+- `path` uses the same [patterns the shell uses](https://github.com/isaacs/node-glob).
+It matches all files with a `css`, `scss` or `sass` extension that are located in the root of your `src` folder.
 Your `main.scss` is a match and Rosid will transform it with the handler specified in the `handler` property.
 - `opts` are options.
 They're different form handler to handler. `rosid-handler-sass` loads `.sass` files by default.
 The `in` option changes this behaviour to `.scss` as this is the extension of your file.

 ## 5. Start Rosid